A new 'Pentascales: Major and Minor' studio version has just been released!

 TWO books in one:

 The book is reversible.
-Meaning, on one side the book contains all major pentascales that contain sharps.
-Flip the book over, and all major pentascales that contain flats are on the other side.
+Meaning, on one side the book contains all major and minor pentascales that contain sharps.
+Flip the book over, and all major and minor pentascales that contain flats are on the other side.

 Pair with our colored 'Keyboard Dots' for a simple way to learn pentascales!